Sharjah UAE Travel Guide

 Emirati dishes are aromatic and savory, typically with a subtle balance of sweet and salty notes, generally not overly spicy.

-Fragrant rice dish containing meat (chicken, lamb, or fish), onions, potatoes, and aromatic spices.
+Fragrant rice dish with meat (chicken, lamb, or fish), onions, potatoes, and aromatic spices.
 Served with daqqoos (tangy sauce made from tomatoes).

-Savory porridge of wheat and meat (lamb or fowl), slow-cooked to a dense consistency.
+Savory porridge of wheat and meat (lamb or fowl), slow-cooked to a thick consistency.
 Simple yet flavorful and nourishing.

 A staple, especially during Ramadan.